Skip to content

 - Abbey Dupuy – Abbey Dupuy is pursuing her masters’ in Liturgical Music at Saint John’s School of Theology.
 She serves as Director of Music and Liturgy at St. Benedict’s in Avon, MN and has been on staff at Pray Tell since January 2020.

 - Matthew Nelson – Matt Nelson graduated from Saint John’s School of Theology in 2020 with a Masters of Theological Studies degree.
 He currently works as a youth and young adult minister in Portland, OR.
-He has been with Pray Tell Blog intermittently over the past three years.
+He has been with Pray Tell Blog intermittently since 2017.

 - Andrew Remick – Andrew Remick holds a Master of Theological Studies degree with a concentration in Liturgy from Saint John’s School of Theology and Seminary.
 In addition to his work at Pray Tell, he has served as the Director of Liturgy at the University of St. Thomas in St. Paul, Minnesota since September 2019.
 Prior to beginning his studies at Saint John’s, Andrew worked with the Leadership Programs of the Alliance for Catholic Education (ACE) at Notre Dame and was a member of the Notre Dame Folk Choir from 2014-2017.

 - Nathan Chase – Nathan P. Chase is currently a Visiting Assistant Professor of Liturgical &